-3.4.6 Special Provisions
+3.4.7 Special Provisions

-Appropriate measures should be taken to minimise the risk to occupants associated with adopting the nominated fire safety measures.
-For example, if occupants are likely to be prone to inflicting self-harm, care should be taken in the selection and installation of fire protection equipment to reduce hazards and minimise harm to occupants during evacuation.
+Appropriate measures must be taken to minimise the risk to clients associated with adopting the nominated fire safety measures.
+For example, if clients are prone to inflicting self-harm, care must be taken in the selection and installation of fire protection equipment to reduce hazards and minimise harm to clients during evacuation.

-3.4.7 Protection against external environmental hazards
+3.4.8 Protection against external environmental hazards\

-If a new building is located in a designated bushfire prone area (as defined in the Building Regulations), or in a wildfire or bushfire management overlay in any planning scheme, must be referred to the Department for any additional requirements.
+If a new building is located in a designated bushfire prone area (as defined in the Building Regulations), or in a wildfire or bushfire management overlay in any planning scheme, the DtS provisions of the BCA for bushfire (including AS 3959) must be complied with.